About Us

-These values drive our passion for caring for others every day and make us stand out from other elder care agencies.
-At Christian Home Care®, we believe that quality of life is of utmost importance for everyone.
-We consider our professional senior caregiver services to be meaningful because we provide the care, compassion and spiritual encouragement that your loved ones deserve, and we are able to do this in the comfort of their own home.
+These values drive our passion for caring for others every day, setting us apart from other elder care agencies.
+Our commitment to improving the quality of life is of utmost importance for everyone.
+We consider our professional senior caregiver services to be meaningful because we provide the care, compassion and spiritual encouragement that your loved ones deserve, and we can do this in the comfort of their own home.
+Quality senior care at home provides families with peace of mind.

 Our Philosophy

-Rest assured that through our care your loved one is able to be looked after while staying safe and comfortable in their own home.
+Rest assured that through our care, your loved one can be looked after while staying safe and comfortable in their own home.

-The foundation blocks of our company are built from the following principles:
+The foundation blocks of our company are built on the following principles:

 Empower our People

-Our aides give the encouragement and guidance needed to gain the confidence to tackle and overcome career and life obstacles.
-Home assistance and care assist our team!
+Our aides give the encouragement and guidance needed to gain the confidence to tackle and overcome life obstacles.
+In turn, providing home assistance and care assists our team!

 Exceptional Service